 Extremely high values, which makes us wonder if we are not simply buying a carbohydrate supplement.

-The source of these same carbohydrates is maltodextrin which, although not listed as sugar, has a very similar action, being very similar to dextrose / glucose with extremely fast absorption.
+The source of these same carbohydrates is maltodextrin which, although not listed as sugar, has an action very similar to them, being very similar to dextrose/glucose with an extremely fast absorption.

-A huge variety of vitamins and in interesting amounts, for those who do not use a multivitamin is an interesting addition.
+A huge variety of vitamins and in interesting amounts, for those who don't use a multivitamin it's an interesting addition.

-BCAA's - No addition of BCAA's (Leucine, Isoleucine or Valine) is listed in the ingredients, so we assume that the brand only tried to use the fact that milk and egg proteins include BCAA's to create a “false illusion” of a formula with added BCAA's.
+BCAA's – No addition of BCAA's (Leucine, Isoleucine or Valine) is listed in the ingredients, so we assume that the brand was just using the fact that milk and egg proteins include BCAA's to create a “false illusion” of a formula with BCAA's added.

-Creatine - 300mg of creatine for every 100g and 1g for each full dose (5 scoops) is simply a low dose.
+Creatine – 300mg of creatine for every 100g and 1g for every full serving (5 scoops) is simply a weak dose.

-Glutamine - 150mg for each 100g of product and 500mg for each full dose (5 scoops), this is an incredibly low dose, which will not bring any benefit.
+Glutamine – 150mg for every 100g of product and 500mg for every full serving (5 scoops), this is an incredibly low dose that will not bring any benefit.

-To give you an idea of what you get with the Xtreme Mass Gainer:
+To give you an idea of what you get with Xtreme Mass Gainer:

-In the 2.7kg version, approximately 2.1kg are maltodextrin and 400g protein (from a poor quality mix).
+In the 2.7kg version, approximately 2.1kg is maltodextrin and 400g protein (from a poor quality blend).

-On the positive side, we can highlight the vitamins it contains, but if we were looking for vitamins, it would certainly not be a hypercaloric our first choice.
+On the positive side, we can highlight the vitamins it contains, but if we were looking for vitamins, a high calorie would certainly not be our first choice.

-To conclude, we do not recommend this supplement, there are hypercalorics with much higher formulas.
+To conclude, we do not recommend this supplement, there are hypercaloric products with much superior formulas.